-Holding Medical Staff and Hospitals Accountable for Emergency Room Malpractice
+Holding Medical Staff And Hospitals Accountable For Malpractice

-Individuals entering an emergency room are typically seen by a triage nurse who evaluates the seriousness of their condition.
+Individuals entering an emergency room or similar facility are typically seen by a triage nurse who evaluates the seriousness of their condition.
 Critical cases are immediately seen by a doctor.
 Doctors are under pressure to treat patients quickly and must diagnose and treat their patients based on the information they have.

 Unfortunately, doctors do not always get the full story because they may not have access to a patient’s medical records or because a vital piece of information was not conveyed.
 A failure to relay vital signs, properly document all of the symptoms present or communicate relevant information during a shift change can lead to life-threatening complications.

-Doctors are responsible for evaluating every patient thoroughly based on the symptoms he or she presents.
-Individuals complaining of chest pains or severe headaches should not be sent home until the diagnostic testing has been completed to rule out heart attack or stroke.
+Doctors are responsible for evaluating patients thoroughly based on the symptoms they present.
+Individuals complaining of chest pains or severe headaches should not be sent home until the diagnostic testing has been completed to rule out a heart attack or stroke.
 Failure to adequately diagnose these conditions could be emergency room malpractice.

 Other possible signs of malpractice may include: